 Occasionally I get asked by first time models about whether clothing is provided on model portfolio shoots.
 Although I work regularly with professional fashion stylists on editorial and advertising jobs, the budget for these shoots usually begins at ten thousand dollars.
 Due to the expense, models doing self funded portfolios usually don't work with a full crew and fashion stylist.
 As a working model you will need your own clothing that you can wear to castings and even certain jobs.
 While some photography studios may offer to supply clothing as part of their model portfolio package the outfits are usually not fashionable, not suitable for modelling and are only available in one size.

 At the end of the day, a model portfolio shoot is about showing you off, not your clothes.
-While it needs to be undertaken by a fashion photographer, it is not a fashion shoot (where the focus is on the clothing).
+While it needs to be done by a fashion photographer, it is not a fashion shoot (where the focus is on the clothing) or a glamour shoot (where the focus is on transformation).
 Keep your clothing choices clean and simple, and make sure everything fits you well.

 Hair & Make Up